How to Reduce Unassigned or Direct None Traffic and Revenue Attribution in GA4

 If you are a non-Plus store then it's highly likely that Google Tag Manager (and Elevar's data layer) is not available on the checkout pages.

-So if a user comes into your site via an SMS abandoned cart link that goes straight to the checkout page then Google Analytics will not execute, nor will Elevar be able to grab the UTMs and set on the order notes or store them offsite.
+If this is the case, then when a user comes into your site via an SMS abandoned cart link that goes straight to the checkout page, Google Analytics will not execute, nor will Elevar be able to grab the UTMs and set on the order notes or store them offsite.

 This is a known limitation that Shopify outlines in their docs here.